Merge Shape Commands in PowerPoint 2013

 Figure 1: Two overlapped shapes

-- When the shapes are selected, this brings up the Drawing Tools Format tab on
+- When the shapes are selected, you will see the Drawing Tools Format tab on the

-the Ribbon (highlighted in red within Figure 2) -- make sure that
+Ribbon (highlighted in red within Figure 2).
+Make

 Figure 2: Drawing Tools Format tab